Watch the recordings here

-GYA alumnus Rob Jenkins (University of York) started off by revealing the survey results about how much the GYA members/alumni value creativity, reason, and sensibility and how they consider how others think about scientists.
+GYA alumnus Rob Jenkins (University of York, UK) started off by revealing the survey results about how much the GYA members/alumni value creativity, reason, and sensibility and how they consider how others think about scientists.

 Dennis Sherwood (The Silver Bullet Machine Manufacturing Company Limited) then spoke about a way to strengthen creativity by using reasoning and sensibility.

-Cristina Blanco Sío-López (Ca’ Foscari University of Venice) continued the discussion by saying that reason and sensibility were already balanced, and that we just need to unlearn and acquire different ways to see it.
+Cristina Blanco Sío-López (Ca’ Foscari University of Venice, Italy) continued the discussion by saying that reason and sensibility were already balanced, and that we just need to unlearn and acquire different ways to see it.

-Sandra López Verges (Gorgas Memorial Institute for Health Studies) posed questions about how we could change the evaluation system and proposed the importance of education.
+Sandra López Verges (Gorgas Memorial Institute for Health Studies, Panama) posed questions about how we could change the evaluation system and proposed the importance of education.

-GYA alumnus Mitsunobu Kano (Okayama University) suggested including the viewpoints of funding agencies and the necessity of communication with stakeholders and citizens.
+GYA alumnus Mitsunobu Kano (Okayama University, Japan) suggested including the viewpoints of funding agencies and the neccessity of communication with stakeholders and citizens.

 Below are some images from the third day of the Conference.